You’re probably a non-profit organization looking forward to raising funds. And you know that technology can help you make the most of your effort.

 For example, if you want to direct your end-users to your website or donation page, you’d need a Website QR Code.
 On the other hand, if you want to provide all the important details, you’ll need a Document QR Code.

 Once you’ve decided on the QR Code category, head on to find a suitable QR Code generator for your use case.
-To make it easier for you, here is a detailed comparison chart of the best QR Code generators available online.
+To make it easier for you, here is a detailed comparison chart of the best QR Code generator available online.
 You can go through this to find the best one for yourself.

 2. Create a QR Code